Nikolaj Plads 32: 19th century

 The property was at the 1801 census home to two households.
 Marie Graae, a widow bookbinder, resided in the building with her three daughters (aged 16 to 30), a maid, two bookbinders working for her, the 35-year-old merchant Johan Leiner and four more maids.
 Henrick Habertin, a sea captain from the Danish West Indies, resided in the building with his wife Helene Sielle, a maid and a lodger.

 The property was listed as No. 103 in the new cadastre of 1806.
 It was still owned at that time by Thomsen.

 The property was, at the time of the 1840 census, home to a total of 18 residents.
 H. T. Amundsen, a Class Lottery collector, resided on the ground floor with his wife Christine Elisabeth Andersen née Gunnst, their four daughters (aged 12 to 18) and a maid.
 Their daughter Johanne C. Elise (aged 17) was a dancer at the Royal Danish Theatre.
 Lovise Ebel, a 54-year-old widow fashion retailer, resided on the first floor with her daughter Caroline Ebel and a lodger.
 Sara Jacobsen, another widow, resided on the second floor with her six children and a maid.

 The number of residents had increased to 21 by 1845.
 The now-widowed Christiane Elisabeth Amundsen was still residing with her four children on the ground floor.
 J. Petersen, a courier working for Rentekammeret, was also residing on the ground floor with his two children (aged 13 and 15) and a maid.
 Christian Ferdinand Christensen (1805–1883), a scenic painter at the Royal Danish Theatre, resided on the second floor with his wife Ida née Thaning, their four children (aged two to eight), his mother-in-law Hedevig Thaning and two maids.
 Thomas Nielsen, a grocer (høker) resided in the basement with his wife Karen Marie Nielsen née Petersen and a maid.

-In 1850, Christian Ferdinand Christensen was still residing on the second floor with his wife, their now six children, the mother-in-law and two maids.
+Christian Ferdinand Christensen and his wife still resided on the second floor at the time of the 1850 census.
+They lived there with their now six children, the mother-in-law and two maids.
 Christiane Elisabeth Ammundin was still residing on the ground floor with two of her daughters.
 Peter Jacobsen, an innkeeper, resided in the basement with his wife Anthonia Nicoline Scheuermann, their six-year-old son Peter Emiel Jacobsen and a maid.

+20th century

+The property was acquired by Danske Kvinders Velfærd (DLV) in 1845.
+The organisation had until then been based at Kronprinsessegade 4.